M-Chan/Profile-Card-Component/README.md

 ```

 ### Continued development & Issues
--I would like to focus on making websites more responsive to different screen sizes and platforms.
+- I would like to focus on making websites more responsive to different screen sizes and platforms.
--There were issues with making the mobile version as the circles are not in the right place and it is scrolling so the webpage size is not right
+- There were issues with making the mobile version as the circles are not in the right place and it is scrolling so the webpage size is not right
--With more practice, I also hope to get used to the code and hence become quicker for Hackathons
+- With more practice, I also hope to get used to the code and hence become quicker for Hackathons

 ---
 ## Author